facebookresearch/hyperreel/README.md

 ![pipeline](images/pipeline.png)

-The code of HyperReel is available under the MIT license, as it draws from the following projects, which are also licensed under the MIT license: [nerf_pl](https://github.com/kwea123/nerf_pl), [TensoRF](https://github.com/apchenstu/TensoRF), and [torch-ngp](https://github.com/ashawkey/torch-ngp) codebase.
+The code of HyperReel is available under the MIT license, as it draws from the following projects, which are also licensed under the MIT license: [nerf_pl](https://github.com/kwea123/nerf_pl), [TensoRF](https://github.com/apchenstu/TensoRF), and [torch-ngp](https://github.com/ashawkey/torch-ngp).
 Licenses for all of these projects can be found in the `licenses/` folder.

 ## Table of contents